 [Read the rest on Good Letters]

-“Emmy Watch: This Is Us” by Tania Runyan: Eric and I enjoy watching this TV show together and appreciate its complex portrayals of familial relationships: husband-wife, parent-child, and siblings (including siblings-in-law).
+“Emmy Watch: This Is Us” by Tania Runyan: Eric and I enjoy watching this TV show together and appreciate its complex portrayals of familial relationships: husband-wife, parent-child, and sibling (including siblings-in-law).
 Even within the parent-child category, different forms of parenthood are explored—biological, adoptive, and foster.
 Here Runyan writes about the show’s positive portrayal of open adoption, which is now more common in the US than traditional “closed” adoption.
 When Runyan and her husband adopted their son, Samuel, they chose the open option, which in their case means they deliberately entered into and maintain in-person relationships with Samuel’s biological family.
 (To read more about Runyan’s experience, see “He Fits Right In: Our Story of Open Adoption.”)
 Runyan shares a conversation she had with her son’s biological grandmother about the show.

 The third season of This Is Us began September 25.
 It airs Tuesdays at 9 p.m. on NBC.